 - Research Capstone (see Page 4) - 1.
 For students who would like to publish their project, attend a PhD program, or have a more indepth research experience. - 2.
-Complete in two semesters by registering for PPH 8210 (ILE I) and PPH 8220 (ILE II), 3 credit hours each in consecutive semesters. - II.
+Complete in two semesters by registering for PPH 7990 (ILE I) and PPH 7991 (ILE II), 3 credit hours each in consecutive semesters. - II.
 Course Capstone (see Page 9) - 1.
 For students who would like more electives/certificates. - 2.
 Complete in one semester by registering for an approved Capstone course. - 3.
-Capstone courses include: PPH 7710 Global Health (Fall), PPH 7150 Applied Epidemiology (Chronic Diseases) (Spring), and Health Promotion (TBD). - III.
-Independent Project Capstone (See Page 9) - 1.
+Capstone courses include: PPH 7150 Applied Epidemiology (Chronic Diseases) (Spring), PPH 7160 Advanced Biostatistics (Spring), PPH 7170 Epidemiology II (Fall), and PPH 7440 Public Health Project Management (HPE concentration only) (Spring). - III.
+Independent Project Capstone (See Page 10) - 1.
 For students who would like to complete an advanced public health project in a topic area not included in an approved Capstone course, or for students who would like to enhance a project from a previous course or the applied practice experience. - 2.
-Complete in one semester by registering for PPH 8210 (ILE I).
+Complete in one semester by registering for PPH 7990 (ILE I).